DomFord/domford.net/content/post/cursed-codex-cfp/index.md

 ---
 title: Call for chapters – Essays on the Souls Games
-subtitle:  Trade publication with Tune & Fairweather
-date: 2024-05-30T11:10:44.554Z
 summary: Call for chapters for a popular, illustrated essay collection to be published with Tune & Fairweather.
-draft: false
-featured: true
-authors:
+date: 2024-05-31
+tags:
+  - Call for papers
+  - FromSoftware

-- admin
+  - Book
 image:
-  focal_point: Smart
-  preview_only: false
-  caption:
+  caption: ''
-  alt_text:

 ---

 **Editors:** Dom Ford (University of Bremen), Stefano Gualeni (University of Malta), Nele Van de Mosselaer (Tilburg University) and Daniel Vella (University of Malta)